Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Bill 37, Mental Health Services Protection Amendment Act, 2025, would amend the Mental Health Services Protection Act to provide more flexibility to be responsive to the evolving needs of Albertans.
-The proposed amendments provide better oversight for mental health and addiction services and help ensure Albertans receive quality standardized treatment and services.
+The Mental Health Services Protection Amendment Act, 2025, (formerly Bill 37) amends the Mental Health Services Protection Act to provide more flexibility to be responsive to the evolving needs of Albertans.
+The amendments provide better oversight for mental health and addiction services and help ensure Albertans receive quality standardized treatment and services.

 Key changes